python/cpython/Doc/library/asyncio-sync.rst

 those of the :mod:`threading` module with two important caveats:

-* asyncio primitives are not thread-safe, therefore they should not be used for OS threads synchronization (use :mod:`threading` for that);
+* asyncio primitives are not thread-safe, therefore they should not be used for OS thread synchronization (use :mod:`threading` for that);

-* methods of synchronization primitives do not accept the *timeout* argument; use the :func:`asyncio.wait_for` function to perform operations with timeouts.
+* methods of these synchronization primitives do not accept the *timeout* argument; use the :func:`asyncio.wait_for` function to perform operations with timeouts.